MAD - MEL

 • Which airline alliances offer flights from Madrid to Melbourne?

-• Which is the best airline for flights from Madrid to Melbourne, Cathay Pacific or Etihad Airways?
+• Which is the best airline for flights from Madrid to Melbourne, Etihad Airways or Qatar Airways?

 • How does KAYAK find such low prices on flights from Madrid to Melbourne?